 What is the treatment for Lyme disease?

 The first-line standard of care treatment for adults with Lyme disease is doxycycline, a tetracycline antibiotic.
 Other antibiotics that have activity against borrelia include the penicillin-like antibiotic, amoxicillin, and the cephalosporin, Ceftin.
-In children under the age of 12, amoxicillin is used because of the possible side effects of doxycycline in small children.
 The mainstay of treatment is with oral (pill) antibiotics, but intravenous antibiotics are sometimes indicated for more difficult to treat cases such as meningitis, late Lyme arthritis, or neurologic-Lyme disease.

 Why are antibiotics the first line of treatment for Lyme disease?